On 2 August 1964 the Olympia Theatre on Dublin's Dame Street reopened.

-On the 2nd of August 1964, the Olympia Theatre reopened its doors with a stage production titled 'Holiday Hayride 1964' starring Jack Cruise.
+The theatre reopened with a stage production titled 'Holiday Hayride 1964' starring Jack Cruise.
 Jack, along with Lorcan Bourke, Richard Hallinan and founder of The Dublin Theatre Festival, Brendan Smith, took over the theatre from the syndicate on a six month lease.

 This short clip from RTÉ News shows the opening night of 'Holiday Hayride 1964'.
 Broadcaster Eamonn Andrews can be spotted in the lobby of the theatre on the opening night.